-- The EU youth unemployment rate is more than double the overall unemployment rate (19% compared with 9% in August 2016) and masks big differences between countries: there is a gap of more than 30 percentage points between the Member State with the lowest rate of youth unemployment (Germany at 7%) and the Member States with the highest rates, Greece (48%) and Spain (43%).
+- The EU youth unemployment rate is more than double the overall unemployment rate (around 19% compared with 9% in 2016) and masks big differences between countries: there is a gap of more than 30 percentage points between the Member State with the lowest rate of youth unemployment (Germany at 7%) and the Member States with the highest rates, Greece (47%) and Spain (44%).

 - High youth unemployment co-exists sometimes with increased difficulties in filling vacancies.
 This points to the existence of labour market mismatches, due to inadequate skills, limited geographic mobility or inadequate wage conditions.

 - The Youth Guarantee is a commitment by all Member States to ensure that all young people under the age of 25 years receive a good-quality offer of employment, continued education, an apprenticeship or a traineeship within a period of four months of becoming unemployed or leaving formal education.
 It is based on the Council Recommendation adopted in April 2013 following a proposal from the Commission.